TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Concepts/Index.rst

 This central reference table ("sys\_file\_reference") makes it easy to track every place where a file is used inside a TYPO3 CMS installation.

+All these elements are explored in greater depth in the chapter about :ref:`FAL components <architecture-components>`.